Stop Binge Eating

-Oh, god, yes, they well.
+Oh, god, yes, they are well.
 It’s an inherent human ability.
-There are some things you need to learn to recognize when the lizard brain is taking over, so that you can jump back and jump back up into your right brain.
-And so here’s what Trump he said.
+There are some things you need to learn to recognize when the lizard brain is taking over so that you can jump back and jump back up into your right brain.
+And so here’s what Trump said.
 He said, Look, this addiction treatment thing is going about it the wrong way.

 But even so, if you’re going to send a message of love at the moment, the lizard brain is trying to take over it.
-Gonna go wow that’s right i need i want you know nom nom nom nom nom and and he said what you need to do I’m paraphrasing is cultivate a sense of disgust with this thing recognize your superiority dominate this thing overcoming overeating, serious overeating and even mild overeating is not necessarily like nurturing a newborn child back to health.
+Gonna go wow that’s right I need I want you to know nom nom nom nom nom and he said what you need to do I’m paraphrasing is cultivate a sense of disgust with this thing recognize your superiority dominate this thing overcome overeating, serious overeating and even mild overeating is not necessarily like nurturing a newborn child back to health.
 It’s more like capturing and caging a rabid dog and potential.